-How to install NoMachine on your Webdock server and connect with the NoMachine client
+How to install NoMachine on your Webdock server

 NoMachine is a proprietary software application for remote access, desktop sharing, virtual desktop, and file transfer between computers.
 It is developed by the Luxembourg-based company NoMachine.
 It offers better performance and additional features compared to other remote desktop tools.